thales-e-security/keyremix/README.md

 * `-t FORMAT` to set the output format.
 * `-T NAME=VALUE` to set an output argument.

-Use the `formats` command to get a list of known formats.
-See below for input and output arguments.
+See below for input and output arguments and supported formats.

 ## Getting Public Keys

-This is very similar to `convert` except that it extracts public key values from private keys.
+The `public` subcommand is very similar to `convert` except that it extracts public key values from private keys.

     $ keyremix public -i ecdsa-pkcs8.pem -t text
     curve: P-256